R744 refrigerant (CO2) is good but not without problems

 R744 refrigerant – CO2 – use and applications

-Carbon dioxide has many applications: in gas form, for example, it is used in the food industry for cooling, storage and pH management purposes.
+Carbon dioxide has many applications: in gas form, for example, it is used in the food industry for cooling, storage and pH control.
 Carbon dioxide prevents microbial growth, which means that it is used as a packaging gas for many food products.

 Carbon dioxide is often used as a secondary refrigerant alongside ammonia.